bkownacki1/CS3398-Kree-F2019/Doss-alt/readme.md

-#Doss-alt personal progress
+# Doss-alt personal progress

+Author(s): Shelby Jordan

-This directory is for keeping track of my personal progress of the sprints outside of the normal reporting.
+Purpose: This directory is for keeping track of my personal progress of the sprints seperate from of the normal reporting on the boards.

 It will hold a copy of my results from researching and testing new concepts as needed by the semester group project.